In this Article

 Vet Tech Specialties

-Working in a pet clinic is a great way to begin your new career.
+Working in a pet clinic may be a great way to begin your new career.
 But in a veterinary technician job, there are many more ways to put your skills to work, and you may find yourself drawn to a particular veterinary technician specialty area.
 Here are some of your options.

-The median annual salary for veterinarian technologists and technicians is $36,850, but there is room for growth says the U.S. Bureau of Labor Statistics 2021 Occupational Employment Statistics.
-The highest 10 percent earned over $48,100.
+The median annual salary for veterinarian technologists and technicians is $38,240, but there is room for growth says the U.S. Bureau of Labor Statistics 2022 Occupational Employment Statistics.
+The highest 10% earned over $54,680.

 Keep in mind that the compensation you get from your vet tech job might be more than just your base pay.
 As you consider which job to take, you should also look at the benefits package that could be offered, depending upon the clinic.
 Veterinarian technicians who work in research positions often earn a higher salary than vet techs in other areas.